icey830/restapiexpress/README.md

     grunt test
     ```

-## How to describe in a documentation file?
+## How to describe a documentation file?
-Take a look into the folder apidoc/, there are some default documentations
+Take a look into the folder apidoc/, there are some default documentations.

-actually there are some fields you have to describe.
+There are some fields you have to describe.

 * define title, description, version etc.
 * define database model
 * define permissions for every User-Role and HTTP-Method (GET, POST, PUT, HEAD, OPTIONS, etc.)

-### optional and not implemented in current version
+### Optional and not implemented in current version

 * define parameters on collection
 * define HTTP-States messages